 Definition of Shippear

-Shippear anglicism refers to the desire for the loving union of two people , whether real or fictitious due to subjective interests of the viewer, reader or follower.
-Employers of the term are called shippers.
+- Anglicism that refers to the desire for the loving union of two people , whether real or fictitious due to subjective interests of the viewer, reader or follower.

-Establishing when the word Shippear originated has not been possible.
-However, by the 70s we were already “shipping” and it was the millennials who popularized this new way of making matchmaking, both on social networks and young romance novels.
+Establishing when was the origin of the word shippear has not been possible.
+However, by the 70s we were already “shippeando” and it was the millennials who popularized this new way of making the matchmaker, both in social networks and young romance novels.